allanrbo/filesremote/README.md

 Cross platform with fairly native feel (uses wxWidgets).

-A lot of inspiration for this tool came from WinSCP.
-In particular the ability to automatically download a file, open it in a local editor, and upload it when changes are detected I wasn't able to find a tool as elegant as WinSCP for Linux and MacOS.
-Therefore I built this tool.
+The inspiration for this tool came from WinSCP.
+In particular the automatic download/upload feature I wasn't able to find in a tool for Linux and MacOS.
+Hence I built this tool.

 Using